 Successful adoption of a rule revision for Chapter 173-312 WAC will achieve the following results:

-- Stakeholders will benefit from clarifying the scope and purpose of the program when seeking support at the local level.
+- Stakeholders will benefit from clarifying the scope and purpose of the program.

 - We will be able to select better projects and manage those projects more efficiently.